 The Nominating Committee has the responsibility for annually reviewing and recommending to the Board compensation and benefits for "non-management directors."
 Non-management directors are those directors who are not executive officers of Genworth or its affiliates.
 Accordingly, all directors, other than Mr. McInerney, are regarded as non-management directors.
 Mr. McInerney does not receive any compensation for serving as a director.
-The Nominating Committee determined not to recommend any changes to the company's non-management director compensation and benefits program for 2017.
+As part of its 2020 review, the Nominating Committee engaged Steven Hall & Partners, LLC to provide competitive market data and advice regarding non-management director compensation.
+After its review, the Nominating Committee determined not to recommend any changes to the company's non-management director compensation and benefits program.

-In 2017, the company's compensation and benefits for non-management directors were as follows:
+In 2020, the company's compensation components for non-management directors were as follows: